nithinbharathi/nithinbharathi.github.io/index.md

 layout: home
 title: "Home"
 ---
 I am a graduate student studying Computer Science at Dalhousie University.
-My interests revolve around algorithmic complexity, data structures, computer vision, and NLP.
+My interests revolve around <strong>algorithmic complexity, data structures, computer vision, and NLP </strong>.
 Prior to this, I also worked as a Software Engineer at Odessa.Inc